 We modeled a scenario in which the duration of benefit is maintained over the lifetime of the impacted individual.
 In this scenario, we found higher health gains and lower costs for VN patients relative to the base case.
-This led to lower ICERs of \$385,000/QALY for the older age group and \$161,000/QALY for the younger age group from the US health care system perspective, and \$228,000/QALY for the older age group and \$16,000/QALY for the younger age group from the modified societal perspective (Table 4.8).
+This led to lower ICERs of \$385,000/QALY for the older age group and \$161,000/QALY for the younger age group from the US health care system perspective, and \$228,000/QALY for the older age group and \$16,000/QALY for the younger age group from the wounger age group from the younger age

 Table 4.8.
-Scenario Results for Voretigene Compared to SoC When Duration of Treatment Benefit is Lifetime
+Scenario Results for Voretigene Compared to SoC When Duration of Treatment Benefitis Lifetime